 Step 1: Use a Template

 There is no need to concern yourself with an agreement written from scratch.
 You can only insert the important parts and finishing details from premade templates.
-Check out the different samples of encroachment agreements above for your reference.
+Check out the different samples of encroachment agreements above for your reference page sheet.
 Pick, download, and edit a template until you can create the agreement within minutes.